Hallvaeb/automation-p2-construction-knowledge-base/README.md

 To set standard journal language to python so it stays between start ups of NX:

 file - > utilities - > customer defaults - > gateway - > user interface - > journal tab

+---
+Contributors to this project: Hallvard Bjørgen, Johanne Glende, and Sigve Sjøvold.
+Under supervision of Andrei Lobov.